 Welcome Matt Wittemann, CRM MVP and today’s guest blogger.
 He is the director of the CRM practice at Customer Connect and has been working with CRM since it was first released.
 Matt has a passion for helping businesses get more profitable and efficient through the effective use of CRM tools and improved processes.”

 It is often a business requirement to have a Primary Contact designated on every Account, but it’s easy for users to create Account records and Contact records at different times which can lead to Accounts that have no Primary Contact set.
-A request was recently posted on the Dynamics Feedback site on Microsoft Connect asking for an easier way to automate this process.

 In CRM 4.0, the powerful new workflow functionality can ensure that every Account has a Primary Contact.
 The simple workflow rule described below is run whenever a Contact is created.
 It checks to see if the parent account has a Primary Contact set.
 If it doesn’t, it sets the new Contact as the Primary Contact for the Account.